Kajugul/saucedemo/README.md

-demo application of saucedemo.com for practise purpose.
+demo application of saucedemo.com for practice purpose.